McCoy1701/Jakestering-Driver/README.md

 # Jakestering-Driver
-Jakstering is an extremely simple gpio driver for the bcm2835 SoC on the raspberry pi zero v1.3
+Jakestering is an extremely simple gpio driver for the bcm2835 SoC on the raspberry pi zero v1.3

 DEPENDENCIES